 Apparently, Google has seen fit to put a rainbow outline on my email icon.
 It hasn’t been there before and, I assume, will be removed once the trash has been swept away from the parades and work resumes Monday morning.
 I think it’s for gay pride.
 I could be wrong.
 It might be there because I am an organ donor (O neg).
 Or maybe somebody at Google has decided my photo needs more color.

 But that’s not the point.
 What is the point?
 I don’t want anyone deciding things for me, not even a rainbow outline, regardless of how I feel about gay pride.
 Or how Google feels about it.
 Das ist nicht mein Bier, as the Germans say.
 This is even more important when we’re talking about a corporate megalodon with an agenda to push.
 That Google is directly involved in progressive political issues is a problem.
 That they have involved me is unacceptable.

 Google knows it can get away with it, because they are the new Borg.
 They fancy themselves the moral voice of a new generation, except they aren’t.
-Ask James Damore, the engineer who wrote a balanced if not perfect critique of the company’s neo-Marxist policies (i.e., everything revolves around oppression and identity), and was fired for it.
-He took a risk, which is what they claim they want, and was slapped down and humiliated for it.
+Ask James Damore, the engineer who wrote a balanced if not perfect critique of the company’s policies and was fired for it.
+He took a risk, which is what they claim they wanted, and was slapped down and humiliated for it.
 File that under “Hypocrisy: Lessons Learned.”

 This is Google, a company involved in the manipulation of data and searches, censorship, surveillance, privacy violations, tax avoidance, and the dehumanization of the workforce.
 There’s a reason campuses are self-contained.
 Entire cities are next.
 Guess who’s contained?
 Free oil changes and lattes do not compensate for indentured servitude.
 Is there really a difference between being a cog in a wheel and a transistor on a chip?
 I think not.